This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

 What Do You Eat Macaroni Salad With?

 Honest to Pete, anything and everything grilled, sandwichy, picnicy, and pot luck-ish!
 My family loves this served alongside my Smoked Carolina Pulled Pork Sandwiches, easy Oven Baked Deep South Barbecue Ribs, and Perfectly Perfect Barbecued Chicken Drumsticks.
-I also like to make extra if I plan to serve my homemade Sloppy Joe's so we have plenty leftover of BOTH.

 A Tasty And Kid-friendly Pickle Relish Macaroni Salad